Recurrent convolutional neural networks for modeling non-adiabatic dynamics of quantum-classical systems: Non-adiabatic dynamics of Holstein model

-The Holstein model at half-filling on various bipartite lattices exhibits a robust commensurate CDW order that breaks the sublattice symmetry~\cite{Noack91,Zhang19,Chen19,Esterlis19}.
+The Holstein model at half-filling on various bipartite lattices exhibits a robust commensurate charge density wave (CDW) order that breaks the sublattice symmetry~\cite{Noack91,Zhang19,Chen19,Esterlis19}.
 In one dimension, this commensurate CDW order is characterized by a ultra-short period modulation of electron density,

-where $\langle \cdots \rangle$ denotes ground-state expectation value, $\overline{n} = 1/2$ is the average density, $\delta n$ is the modulation amplitude, $a$ is the lattice constant, and $x_i = x_0 + i \, a$ is the physical coordiate of site-$i$.
-It is worth noting that the CDW order remains robust even in the semiclassical approximation.
-Indeed, the semiclassical phase diagram of the CDW order obtained by a hybrid Monte Carlo method agrees very well with that obtained from determinant quantum Monte Carlo simulations~\cite{Esterlis19}.
-Within the semiclassical approximation for the CDW dynamics, the Holstein is an example of the hybrid quantum-classical systems discussed above.
+where $\langle \cdots \rangle$ denotes ground-state expectation value, $\overline{n} = 1/2$ is the average density, $\delta n$ is the modulation amplitude, $a$ is the lattice constant, and $x_i = x_0 + i \, a$ is the physical coordinate of site-$i$.
+It is worth noting that the CDW order remains robust even in the semi-classical approximation.
+Indeed, the semi-classical phase diagram of the CDW order obtained by a hybrid Monte Carlo method agrees very well with that obtained from determinant quantum Monte Carlo simulations~\cite{Esterlis19}.
+Within the semi-classical approximation for the CDW dynamics, the Holstein is an example of the hybrid quantum-classical systems discussed above.